akchaud5/Satellite-Conjunction-Risk-Assessment-System/README.md

 3. Select satellites from the dropdown menus (e.g., ISS - 25544 and NOAA-20 - 43013)
 4. Click "View Orbital Trajectories" to see the 3D visualization

-### Maintaining Satellite Data
+### Maintaining Data Quality

-The system includes tools to ensure data quality by checking for inactive satellites:
+The system includes several tools to ensure data quality:

+#### Check Inactive Satellites

+Verify and remove CDMs with satellites that are no longer in orbit:

 ```bash
 # Check for inactive satellites (dry run - no changes made)